-Copyright © 2023 Mortgage Partnership Finance[®] and its licensor.
+Copyright © 2023 Mortgage Partnership Finance® and its licensor.
 ALL RIGHTS RESERVED.
-Without the prior written permission of Mortgage Partnership Finance and its licensor, no part of this work may be used, reproduced or transmitted in any form or by any means, by or to any party outside of Mortgage Partnership Finance.
+Without the prior written permission of Mortgage Partnership Finance and its licensor, no part of this work may be used, reproduced or transmitted in any form or by any means, by or to any party outside of Mortgage Partnership Finance.Mortgage Partnership Finance", "MPF", "eMPF", "MPF Xtra" and "eMAQCS" are registered trademarks of the FHLBank Chicago.
+The "MPF Mortgage Partnership Finance" logo is a trademark of the FHLBank Chicago.